Cengage Group: History

 International Thomson Publishing entered the publishing business by buying Wadsworth Publishing in 1979.
-In 1981, International Thomson purchased the publishing operations of Litton Industries, including Van Nostrand Reinhold and Delmar.
+In 1981 International Thomson purchased the publishing operations of Litton Industries, including Van Nostrand Reinhold and Delmar.
 International Thomson acquired reference publisher Gale Research in 1985.
 International Thomson acquired South-Western Publishing from SFN in 1986.
 In 1992, Thomson acquired Course Technology.
 In 1995, Thomson acquired educational reference publisher Peterson's.
-In 1997, Van Nostrand Reinhold was sold to John Wiley & Son.
+In 1997, Van Nostrand Reinhold was sold to John Wiley & Sons.

 In 2000, Thomson Learning was created out of a restructuring of International Thomson Publishing.
 Later that year Thomson acquired the higher education title of Harcourt from Reed Elsevier, and the test prep publisher Arco from IDG Books.
 In 2002, Wadsworth acquired F.E.
 Peacock Publishers.
-It was announced on October 25, 2006 that Thomson Learning would be offered for sale by the Thomson Corporation, with an estimated value of up to US$5 billion.
-The company was bought by a private equity consortium consisting of Apax Partners and OMERS Capital Partners for US$7.75 billion, and the name was changed to Cengage Learning on 24 July 2007.
+It was announced on October 25, 2006, that Thomson Learning would be offered for sale by the Thomson Corporation, with an estimated value of up to US$5 billion.
+The company was bought by a private equity consortium consisting of Apax Partners and OMERS Capital Partners for US$7.75 billion, and the name was changed to Cengage Learning on July 24, 2007.
 In 2007, Cengage Learning sold Peterson's to Nelnet.

 In 2011, Cengage Learning acquired the National Geographic Society's school publishing unit, and combined this school business with the Global ELT business to create and launch the National Geographic Learning brand.
 The global brand combined the former Cengage Learning ELT and National Geographic School Publishing imprints and sub-brands under one unified identity.

 In September 2013, David Shaffer retired as chairman of the company.
 He had previously been executive vice president of The Thomson Corporation from 2005 to 2006, and then President and CEO of both Thomson Publishing International and Thomson Learning.

-The company had acquired a large amount of debt through the course of its initial buyout and subsequent acquisitions, and had seen declining revenue through a shrinking market for paper textbooks.
+The company had acquired significant debt during its initial buyout and subsequent acquisitions, and experienced declining revenues as the market for paper textbooks contracted.
 Cengage Learning filed for bankruptcy under Chapter 11 on July 2, 2013.
 Cengage Learning emerged from bankruptcy on April 1, 2014, eliminating approximately $4 billion of its funded debt and securing $1.75 billion in exit financing.
 Post-bankruptcy, the company decided to focus on developing digital study guides and other educational supplements, as well as hard-copy textbooks.
 The company moved its headquarters from Stamford, Connecticut, to Boston.

 In January 2015, they announced expansion of their LearnLaunch Accelerator program, which provides seed funding and intensive coaching to promising startups, to the University of Chihuahua in Mexico.

 In November 2016, Cengage Learning rebranded as simply Cengage.